kleinfelter/kleinfelter.github.io/_posts/2022-10-30-3-ways-to-ssh-to-a-pc-running-windows-and-wsl2.md

 * Install ssh Server on Windows, per the applicable link above.
 Test it by connecting from a Command window by running `ssh localhost`.
 Then go to another machine and ssh into your Windows machine.
 Confirm it works.
 Remember to use your Windows PASSWORD and not your Windows PIN.
 * Install sshd on WSL, per the applicable link above.
 Test it by running `ssh localhost` from a bash shell.
 Then test by running `ssh localhost` from a Command prompt.
 (You should get a bash prompt when you connect.)
-* On WSL, edit /etc/ssh/ssh_config and change `#   Port 22` to `Port 2022`.
+* On WSL, edit /etc/ssh/sshd_config (NOT ssh_config -- sshd_config) and change `#   Port 22` to `Port 2022`.
 Restart sshd, and test by running `ssh localhost -p 2022` -- first from bash and then from CMD on your Windows machine.
 * Run a proof-of-concept: ssh from another machine to your Windows machine; then ssh from your Windows machine to WSL.
 Make sure it works before proceeding.
 (We will automate the jump-server relay connection, to make it transparent.)

 #### Method 3 Part 2: Automating the Jump Server